FAQ's Andy Warhol newPOPart Gallery

 These small editions are simple posters and they were printed in late 2010's or 2020's without consent of Andy Warhol, Andy Warhol Foundation or Estate of Andy Warhol.
 They bear different stamps the more they have the more they should appear authentic.

-Newest are also sold prints with CMOA stamps and less known motives which were never published within Carnegie editions.
+Newest are also prints sold with CMOA stamps and less known motives which were never published within Carnegie editions.
 You can recognize them upon different dimensions and the paper quality.

 Last but not least you can simply see fakes upon holographic authenticity sticker on the back.